dxg-aceinna/gnss-ins-sim-doc/gnss-ins-sim-doc.md

 ## 1 Introduction
 ------
-This is doc is for better understanding and usage of **gnss-ins_sim**
+This doc is for better understanding and usage of **gnss-ins_sim**

 ## 2 Preliminary
 ------
-Coordinate system definitions.

 ### 2.1 Coordinate frames
+This section gives the definitions of the coordinate system used in **gnss-ins-sim**.

 #### 2.1.1 ECEF frame
 The ECEF frame is an Earth-Centered, Earth-Fixed reference system.
 Its origin is the Earth’s CoM.
 Its z axis points to the true north.
 Its x axis points to the intersection of the Greenwich meridian and the equator, and its y axis complete the right-handed coordinate frame.
 We use the WGS-84 reference ellipsoid in the simulation since it is used in GPS.